 Origin: Honshu, Japan, antiquity.
 Two schools on how the Shiba Inu got his name, one refers 'Shiba' to 'brushwood', suggesting the dogs were named for the brushwood bushes where they hunted.
-Another simply refers 'shiba' to an obsolete meaning of the word, alluding that the dog got its name from its small size.
-Like many other breeds, WWII nearly terminated the breed's existence.
+Another simply refers 'Shiba' to an obsolete meaning of the word, alluding that the dog got its name from its small size.
+Like many other breeds, WWII nearly terminated the Shiba Inu's existence.
 The population that remained after the war was interbred to produce the Shiba Inu today.

-Original Purpose: The smallest and possibly the most ancient of the Japanese spitz dogs, the Shiba Inu was originally used for flushing birds and small game.
-Occasionally employed to hunt wild boars.
+Original Purpose of the Shiba Inu: The smallest and possibly the most ancient of the Japanese spitz dogs, the Shiba Inu was originally used for flushing birds and small game.
+Shibas are also occasionally employed to hunt wild boars.

-Behaviour and Temperament: Independent, determined, active, courageous, loyal, alert, bold.
-The Shiba Inu make a wonderful companion dog but his independent and strong-willed nature can become too much for some.
+Behaviour and Temperament: The Shiba Inu is known to be independent, determined, active, courageous, loyal, alert, and bold.
+Shiba Inus make wonderful companion dogs but their independent and strong-willed nature can become too much for some.

 Breed Characteristics: Territorial and has a tendency towards resource guarding.
 Shiba Inus are good jumpers.
 Quiet in the house.
 Not barkers, but they can make weird noises.
 Have many catlike qualities.
 Naturally clean.
 Shiba Inus are great escape artists.
 Not to be trusted off leash as they love to chase (high prey drive).

-Physical Features: 35.5 to 40.5 cm; 8 to 10 kg.
+Shiba Inu Physical Features: The Shiba Inu stands 35.5 to 40.5 cm tall, and weighs between 8 and 10 kg.
 Well-balanced.
-Any colour; the most common colours include red, black, sesame, red sesame, black sesame.
+Shiba Inus come in any colour; the most common colours include red, black, sesame, red sesame, black sesame.

 Coat Type and Grooming: The Shiba Inu has a double coat.
 The outer stiff and straight, under soft and thick.
 Low maintenance, weekly brushing to remove dead hair and distribute oils.
-Moderate to heavy shedding twice a year.
+The Shiba Inu sheds moderately constantly and heavily twice a year.

-Life Expectancy: The life expectancy of the Shiba Inu is between 12 to 15 years.
+Shiba Inu Life Expectancy: The life expectancy of the Shiba Inu is between 12 and 15 years.